This video came about when a few questions were sent to TJ Walker, who responded with answers via a video podcast.

 Hi, welcome.
-I'll be answering that question and many others in the show today.
-Today's show is a joint production; it's a joint venture with a website many of you are familiar with, Indezine.
-Indezine.com, this is the website that tells you and give you everything you possibly need to know about PowerPoint, about plug-ins, about all the technical aspects of creating presentations.
+I’ll be answering that question and many others in the show today.
+Today’s show is a joint production; it’s a joint venture with a website many of you are familiar with, Indezine.com.
+This is the website that tells you and gives you everything you possibly need to know about PowerPoint, about plug-ins, about all the technical aspects of creating presentations.
 And they have a huge, huge following all over the world, whether you go directly to their website, Facebook, Linkedin groups, they do a fabulous, fabulous job.

 First question: Many people just do not know where to start.
 And this is true with creating presentations too.
 Can you tell us how to get a good start?

-Too many people just start of gathering lots of facts, gathering lots of data, creating slides because they can, and it seems productive to sit there -- and typing, that's a horrible way to start a presentation.
-Always focus with the end in mind, and then focus on literally the handful of ideas that are going to motivate your audience to do what you want.
+Too many people just start of gathering lots of facts, gathering lots of data, creating slides because they can, and it seems productive to sit there–and typing, that’s a horrible way to start a presentation.
+Always focus on the end in mind, and then focus on literally the handful of ideas that are going to motivate your audience to do what you want.
 Then what I would recommend is to come up with an interesting story.
 An example is a case study for each one of your message points.
 And that would really help you the most.

-In my experience, everybody is lacking in confidence at some aspect of their speaking skills.
-Maybe they are comfortable talking to a camera alone -- or maybe they're comfortable talking to fifty or a hundred people.
-But you put them outside their comfort zone, and they're always speak to 200 or 1000 people -- then they lack confidence.
-And if they make a mistake, they go aww..
-I made a mistake about 30 seconds ago.
-I stumbled over a word; I didn't apologize.
-I didn't stop, and go shhh.
-For those of you watching on YouTube or Facebook, you can see what I didn't do.
-I didn't grimace, I didn’t look up like "Oh boy I wish I hadn't done that"
+In my experience, everybody is lacking in confidence in some aspect of their speaking skills.
+Maybe they are comfortable talking to a camera alone–or maybe they’re comfortable talking to fifty or a hundred people.
+But you put them outside their comfort zone, and they’re always speaking to 200 or 1000 people–then they lack confidence.
+And if they make a mistake, they go aww… I made a mistake about 30 seconds ago.
+I stumbled over a word; I didn’t apologize.
+I didn’t stop, and go shhh.
+For those of you watching on YouTube or Facebook, you can see what I didn’t do.
+I didn’t grimace, I didn’t look up like,

-For those of you listening on iTunes and other podcast forums, I just continued to look confident, relaxed -- the whole way.
-I didn't plan that, but I am human.
+For those of you listening on iTunes and other podcast forums, I just continued to look confident, relaxed–the whole way.
+I didn’t plan that, but I am human.
 I do make mistakes.
-The differences is that when I make a mistake speaking to people -- whether it is on video and audio podcasts, I don't tell anybody about it.
-I don't apologize.
-I don't hold up a flag and wave it, and draw attention to it.
-So that's a huge part of being a more confident speaker -- it is simply realizing that you don't have to reveal your blunders to the world.
+The differences are that when I make a mistake speaking to people–whether it is on video and audio podcasts, I don’t tell anybody about it.
+I don’t apologize.
+I don’t hold up a flag and wave it, and draw attention to it.
+So that’s a huge part of being a more confident speaker–it is simply realizing that you don’t have to reveal your blunders to the world.
 For the most part, no one else will really know.